Vision & History

 In 1997 Burning Man sought a new location in response to permit issues.
 Four miles down the road was a ranch with hot springs, a multi-colored geyser, and a neighboring playa: The Hualapai Flat.
 Burning Man happened at Fly Ranch that year.
 The iconic shape of Black Rock City was born on the shoreline of the Hualapai Flat, illustrated in the Fly Ranch event site map.

 Will Roger, Coyote, and others built six roads that are still visible, put up street signs, and installed porta potties to meet Washoe County permit requirements.
 10,000 people came to the event.
 People talked about if Fly Ranch could be a year-round space.
 Then, as now, there was art, fire, and soaking in the hot springs.
-ABC Nightline did a piece about the event.
+ABC Nightline covered the event.

 Fire Dancing